 Melanoma can occur anywhere on the body.

 In men, melanoma is often found on the trunk (the area from the shoulders to the hips) or the head and neck.
-In women, melanoma often develops on the arms and legs.
-Melanoma usually occurs in adults, but it is sometimes found in children and adolescents.
+In women, melanoma forms most often on the arms and legs.
+Melanoma is most common in adults, but it is sometimes found in children and adolescents.
+(See the PDQ summary on Unusual Cancers of Childhood for more information on melanoma in children and adolescents.)

 - Having a fair complexion, which includes the following: